Lou Spears

-Lou Spears (birth year unknown) is a retired NASCAR Grand National driver from Ardmore, Pennsylvania, US.
+Lou Spears (birth year unknown) is an American retired NASCAR Grand National driver from Ardmore, Pennsylvania, US.
 He competed in a two-year career that spanned from 1955 to 1957.
-Spears scored one position in the top ten and finished the race in 20th place on average.
+Spears scored one position in the top-ten and finished the race in 20th place on average.
 His average starts were in 31st place and spent 1415.6 mi in a stock car.